 How to Trade Options using Far off and Near Strikes?

 Let’s say Nifty Spot is 8,540 currently.
 So, nearby strike prices will be 8,550 and 8,500, respectively.
 Accordingly, the far-off strikes would be 8,250 and 8,200, respectively, i.e., strikes away from the current Spot.
 A 300 points difference would be good for a clear cut directional Option trade.

 Now, assume that there is heavy, i.e., reasonable Open Interest (Top 4 Open Interests in descending order) built up around the near and far strikes mentioned.
 There is also Put buying and closing/selling the Call Buy Positions at these near and far strikes.

-So, therefore we have a clear cut downward view at Nifty.
-One can buy Puts at the nearby strikes of 8,550 and 8,500 to enjoy their premiums’ rise.
-All of this can be confirmed by looking at the Price and Volume of Nifty Spot and Options’ Strikes mentioned.
+So, therefore we have a clear-cut downward view of Nifty.
+One can buy Puts at the nearby strikes of 8,550 and 8,500 to enjoy their premiums rise.
+All of this can be confirmed by looking at the Price and Volume of the Nifty Spot and the Options’ Strikes mentioned.
 Both price and volume should indicate a downward trend through the overpowering of the Buy positions by the Sell positions.